bianlab/psr/README.md

-# Plug-and-play optimization for complex-domain pixel super resolution
+# Complex-domain super-resolution imaging with distributed optimization

-This repository contains the code for a complex-domain pixel super resolution method via Plug-and-play optimization.
+This repository contains the code for a complex-domain pixel super resolution method via distributed optimization.
 For more information, please contact Liheng Bian (bian at bit dot edu dot cn).

 ## About complex-domain pixel super resolution and reported method
-In order to increase signal-to-noise ratio in measurement, most imaging detectors sacrifice resolution to increase pixel size in confined area.
-Although the pixel super-resolution technique (PSR) enables resolution enhancement in such as digital holographic imaging, it suffers from unsatisfied reconstruction quality.
-In this work, we report a high-fidelity plug-and-play optimization method for PSR phase retrieval, termed as PNP-PSR.
-It decomposes PSR reconstruction into independent sub-problems based on the generalized alternating projection framework.
-An alternating projection operator and an enhancing neural network are derived to tackle the measurement fidelity and statistical prior regularization, respectively.
-In this way, PNP-PSR incorporates the advantages of individual operators, achieving both high efficiency and noise robustness.
-We compare PNP-PSR with the existing PSR phase retrieval algorithms with a series of simulations and experiments, and PNP-PSR outperforms the existing algorithms with as much as 11dB on PSNR.
-The enhanced imaging fidelity enables one-order-of-magnitude higher cell counting precision.
+Complex-domain imaging has emerged as a valuable technique for investigating weak-scattered samples.
+However, due to the detector’s pursuit of large pixel size for high throughput, the resolution limitation impedes its further development.
+In this work, we report a lensless on-chip complex-domain imaging system, together with a distributed-optimization-based pixel super-resolution technique (DO-PSR).
+The system employs a diffuser shifting to realize phase modulation and increases observation diversity.
+The corresponding DO-PSR technique derives an alternating projection operator and an enhancing neural network to tackle the measurement fidelity and statistical prior regularization subproblems.
+Extensive experiments show that the system outperforms the existing techniques with as much as 11dB on PSNR, and one-order-of-magnitude higher cell counting precision.

 ## Usage